slushie0/qolify/README.md

 -Coordinate directions

--Banners on shields don't get squished
+-Banners don't lose resolution when on shields

+-Clock and compass show up in HUD if in inventory

+-Connected textures

+-Sheep keep their colors when sheared

 -Whatever is popular request!